 Lumbering, woods work has been a big part of living, the historic tradition in Patten Maine.
 So is potato, grain farming, animals fenced in on pasture fields.

 The Maine town named after earlier settler Amos Patten.

 No better way to spend part of a day on vacation to Patten Maine in Penobscot County than at the Lumberman’s Museum.
-Yesteryear logging equipment, early black and white images, stories of how early lumbering was done.
+Yesteryear timber logging equipment, early black and white images, stories of how early forest lumbering was done.

 Patten Maine is at the edge of wilderness in the northern woods, unpopulated sections of the top of Vacationland.

 South of the Allagash Wilderness Waterway, to the south west of Aroostook County.
 Patten Maine is famous for its woods trails, clean lakes and streams.
 The best part?
 Not wall to wall people!
 No crime, no traffic, just four seasons wildlife in Patten Maine!